How to Make a Pocket Full of Pencil Cookies

 - Once the royal icing has dried enough to form a crust (takes mine about 30 minutes) you can pipe the yellow lines on the body of the pencil.

-- Add the white royal icing line to the eraser and add the gray royal icing lines to the ferrule and let it dry.
+- Add the white royal icing line to the eraser then add the gray royal icing lines to the ferrule and let it dry.

 Why Did the Yellow Royal Icing Bleed into My Grey Icing?